Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 So the function takes on a Poisson GLM.
 The negative coefficients mean that as the variables increase, the number of free bikes available decreases.

-The logistic regression is transformed into a classification model to determine if the variables gathered can be used to identify if a park is in the vicinity.
+The logistic regression was transformed into a classification model to determine if the variables gathered can be used to identify if a park is in the vicinity.
 This is because the highest count in categories was 'Park', so instead of looking at the number of bikes in the regression model, a new column can be changed into a boolean to determine if a location is a park or not.
 In the logit classification model, the LLR p-value approaches zero, so including all the variables improves model fit, compared to the intercept-only null model.
-All the p-values are below the confidence interval of 0.05 and are statistically significant.
+All the p-values were below the confidence interval of 0.05 and are statistically significant.
 The variables are empty_slots, free_bikes, review_count, rating, and distance, with rating being the only positive coefficient.
 The Pseudo R Squared value of 0.008 is low, which indicates the likelihood of a fitted model to be low.
 The results were saved into the picture 'MNLogit_reg_results'.